angular-schule/website-articles/blog/2025-05-resource-api/README.md

 ```

 To cover all cases, we also need to account for the `Reloading` state.
-Using the built-in `isLoading` property solves this quickly: this signal returns `true` if the Resource is in the `Loading` or `Reloading` state:
+Using the built-in `isLoading` property solves this quickly: this signal returns `true` if the Resource is in the `loading` or `reloading` state:

 ```html
 @if (booksResource.isLoading()) {